optics-dev/Monocle/docs/src/main/tut/index.md

 )
 ```

-As you can see copy is not convenient to update nested objects as we need to repeat at each level the full path
+As we can see `copy` is not convenient to update nested objects because we need to repeat ourselves.
-to reach it.
-Let's see what could we do with Monocle (type annotations are only for clarity):
+Let's see what could we do with Monocle (type annotations are only added for clarity):

 ```tut:silent
 import monocle.Lens